wr-ssl/M2GL025-Creative-Board-Notes/README.md

   * HPMS_0_sb
     * HPMS_0_sb_HPMS ![HPMS_0_sb_HPMS](/images/hpms_envm.png)

+Double-clicking the ENVM component will take you into the same "Update eNVM Memory Content" dialog as the Design Flow tab.
+This allows you to specify which firmware .hex file to flash into the IGLOO2.
+(Make sure the firmware is built using the Release target in SoftConsole, so that it's linked at 0x6000_0000, the eNVM base address).

 ## What is the memory map of the Creative Board?
 It depends on the specific HDL implementation, but for the factory default FPGA load (Systick_Blinky), it's given here: